Top 10 Cliff Burton Metallica Songs

-The first thing people should know about Cliff Burton is that he played bass without a pick.
-That may seem like a ridiculous thing to point out, but it’s kind of like driving a truck without a steering wheel.
-Burton had agile, road-hardened fingers, and his musical mind seemed telepathically linked to drummer Lars Ulrich’s, creating perhaps the greatest metal rhythm section of all time.
-Burton played an integral part in writing the first three Metallica albums, with his soaring bass solos often leading the charge.
-Loudwire remembers Cliff Burton with a look at the Top 10 songs from his time in Metallica:
+Cliff Burton played bass without a pick, as he had agile fingers.
+His musical mind seemed telepathically linked with that of drummer Lars Ulrich, creating one of the most legendary metal rhythm sections of all time.
+Burton also played an integral part in writing the first three Metallica albums, with his soaring bass solos often leading the charge.
+We remember Cliff Burton with our picks for the Top 10 songs from his time in Metallica:

 This closing track from 'Master of Puppets' was one of the last songs written by all four members of Metallica while Cliff Burton was still alive.
 "It's just the same four idiots, trying to stay in tune and stay in time," drummer Lars Ulrich says in the 'Cliff 'Em All' clip featured here.
 Sadly, one of those four guys is no longer with us.